errygg/vagrant_hacking/README.md

 9. Install some stuff on the VM:

 <pre>
-root@vagrant-centos64$ yum install gcc perl
+root@vagrant-centos64$ yum install gcc perl perl-XML-Simple perl-Crypt-SSLeay
 </pre>

 10. Install guest additions, easiest way is using Devices -> Install Guest Additions from VirtualBox GUI, mount, run, and reboot: